Plumber vs Handyman: When to Hire Which for Plumbing Work

 Master Plumber $100 - $200+/hr $120 - $200

-For a deeper look at what drives these numbers, see our full plumber hourly rates guide for 2026.
+For a deeper look at flat rate vs hourly plumbing pricing and what drives these numbers, review our full plumbing service cost guide or dive into current plumber hourly rates for 2026.

 Task Handyman Cost Licensed Plumber Cost Estimated Savings